 Safe migration is determined by voluntary, willful and informed movement of people abroad for employment, study, family reunification, business or personal factors whereas the unsafe migration is caused due to forced migration which includes people leaving their countries to escape persecution, conflict, repression, natural and human-made disasters, ecological degradation, or other situations that endanger their lives, freedom or livelihood.
-Forced and unsafe migration leads to human trafficking and smuggling for 3-D work: dirty, dangerous and difficult.
-[Pathak, Pratap Kumar.
-(2005, July).
-The Free Market: Sustainable Foreign Employment: Is it Possible in Nepal?].
+Forced and unsafe migration leads to human trafficking and smuggling for 3-D work: dirty, dangerous and difficult (Pathak, 2005).